 - Larger carts: Neighbors who routinely fill their 65-gallon carts to capacity via clean and proper recycling, may contact Customer Service to request a swap for a larger 95-gallon cart.
 There will be no charge for the swap.

-In all cases, a request to swap a cart for a larger or smaller size will require a site visit by City of Fort Lauderdale personnel.
+In all cases, a request to swap a cart for a larger size will require a site visit by City of Fort Lauderdale personnel.
 We keep a limited inventory of alternate cart sizes, therefore we ask you to request swaps only when there is a genuine need.
 Please keep in mind that requests may be denied or delayed pending availability or results of the site visit.

 10. What happens if I move?